Alexia KOLPAK, et al.

 ordered and closely spaced sites for photoswitchable moieties to

-anchor, so that a large number of photoswitchable moieties can be
+anchor, so that a large number of photoswitchable moieties can

-Solar thermal fuels based on diazobenzene photoswitchable moieties
+density.
+Solar thermal fuels based on diazobenzene

-and carbon nanotubes can have volumetric energy densities
+photoswitchable moieties and carbon nanotubes can have

-comparable to or greater than those of state of the art Li-ion
+of state of the art Li-ion batteries.

 [0005] In one aspect, an energy storage device includes a solar